First published in The Tablet in January, 2006; we ran it here in 2015.

 Last fall, the Japanese Hayabusa spacecraft (described in my October 2004 column) grabbed dust from the surface of an asteroid; if all goes well, it might get its sample back to Earth in a year.
 And [in 2005], a sampler of dust from a comet returned safely to the Utah desert.
 On the BBC I watched a still boyish-looking Don Brownlee, now in his 60s, describe with joy the culmination of his seven year spacecraft mission and his forty year research career.

 Like whispers from heaven, these tiny flecks of stuff a thousandth of an inch across can contain chemical messages that tell us about their histories... formed in the furnaces of stars, blasted by supernovae shock waves to our nascent solar nebula, re-formed into grains that stuck together to make the fabric of a comet... in the case of Don Brownlee’s spacecraft, Comet Wild 2.
 (Named for a Swiss comet-hunter, it’s pronounced “vildt.”)

 To read those messages will take years of further work, of delicate analyses in laboratories around the world.
 But like those other whispers from heaven, the urges and inspirations and temptations that flash across our consciousness like shooting stars, their true meaning and significance only becomes clear when you know for sure where they come from.

-Added in 2015: The results of the Stardust mission have been quite impressive… and even nine years later we're still recovering new bits and learning new things.
+Added in 2015: The results of the Stardust mission have been quite impressive… and years later we're still recovering new bits and learning new things.
 Perhaps it's time to update this column?